Magnus Heunicke

-Magnus Johannes Heunicke (born 28 January 1975 in Næstved) is a Danish journalist and politician who serves as a member of the Folketing for the Social Democrats political party.
+Magnus Johannes Heunicke (born 28 January 1975) is a Danish journalist and politician who serves as a member of the Folketing for the Social Democrats political party.
 He was the Minister of Health from 2019 to 2022, and minister of elderly affairs from 2019 to 2021.

 Background

 He was born in Næstved to former mayor Henning Jensen and school teacher Inger Heunicke, and is married to Nina Groes.

 Heunicke has an education as a journalist, graduating from Aarhus journalist high school in 2002 and later working for DR in the period 2001-2005.
 Heunicke left the field of journalism in 2005 to pursue a parliamentary career.
 Before starting his education as a journalist, Heunicke graduated from Næstved gymnasium in Næstved, in 1995.

 Political career

 Heunicke was first elected member of Folketinget for the Social Democrats in the 2005 Danish general election, and reelected in 2007 and 2011.
 In 2014 he was appointed Minister for Transport, after Pia Olsen Dyhr.
 He was reelected again in 2015 and 2019.